dotnet/core/release-notes/7.0/known-issues.md

 Workaround: Setting DOTNET_ROOT to point to the path to the local dotnet fixes the issue.

-### Blazor issues depending on whether you’re using .NET 6 installed by VS or stand-alone install of .NET 7
+### Blazor issues in Visual Studio 17.4 preview 1 depending on whether you’re using .NET 7 preview installed by VS or stand-alone install of .NET 7 preview 7

 If your app is targeting Blazor using the .NET 7 version included in VS, you can target net6.0 but not target net7.0 and you'll see an error message 'The "ProcessFrameworkReferences" task failed unexpectedly.'

 Workaround:

-Install the standalone SDK for .NET 7.0 Preview 6.
+Install the standalone SDK for .NET 7.0 Preview 7.

 ### MaxInteger[T]\(System.Collections.Generic.IEnumerable`1[T]\)' violates the constraint of type parameter 'T' exception